henriktre/forum-backend/README.md

 ### Installing

 To run the backend server on your local machine install everything required.
-Then run `sudo mongod` to start your mongodb process.
-Once this is done you can run `npm start` to run the node process.
+Start your mongodb server and set the right config values in `app/config.ts` Once this is done you can run `npm run serve` to run the node process.
 Before doing any changes make sure the version you are using is working by running `npm test` Once this is done you can safely continue the development.

 ## Running the tests